 A show of hands for anyone who thinks driving and parking in NYC is NUTS?!
 Yes.
 In my house, we rock-paper-scissors for who has to drive around the city… and then again for who has to find the parking spot.
-No fear – I have rounded up the parking rules, garages, and websites/apps that will make parking be a non-issue (or at least make it bearable!).
+No fear – this Upper West Side NYC parking guide covers the rules, garages, websites and apps that will make NYC parking a non-issue (or at least make it bearable!).

 According to smoothparking.com these are a good refresher of general parking rules (since it very well may have been over a decade since you took a driving test!):